jennifer184/Jennifer184/README.md

 <div>
  <img src="/images/pet_feeder.png" align="right" width=40% height=40%>
  <h4>IoT Remote Cat Feeder with Webcam using Raspberry Pi</h4>
- A personal fun project to feed my cats breakfast and dinner so I didn't have to.
+ A personal project to expand my newly learned Python programing skills, save me some time, and ensure consistent feeding times with the correct amounts for my litters and mama cats.
 I added a remote feeding feature paired with a webcam to help me decide on the optimal amount of food to deliver them.
-This little project allowed my to go on small trip while not having to board them or hire anyone since I could monitor their food, water, litter, and make adjustments remotely.
+This little project also allowed my to go on small trip while not having to board them or hire anyone since I could monitor their food, water, litter, and make adjustments remotely.
 (Python, hardware, Bash, Yawcam, Remote SSH)
 </div>